openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 | position     | Rollershutter | Actual position of the window or device.        |
 | limitMinimum | Rollershutter | Minimum limit position of the window or device. |
 | limitMaximum | Rollershutter | Maximum limit position of the window or device. |

+The `position` Channel will as a general rule indicate the actual position of the window (resp. roller shutter) in percent (0% ..
+100%).
+When a window is in motion towards a new target position, the Channel will display the target position.
+And when the motion has completed, it will display the final actual position.
+In case of errors, (e.g. a window is commanded to a target position when it has been opened manually), the Channel will display as `UNDEF`.

 ### Channels for "actuator" Things